WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 "AnonymitySet": 2,
 ```
 7. Start Bitcoin Core in RegTest.
-8. Go to WalletWasabi\WalletWasabi.Backend folder.
+8. Go to WalletWasabi folder
-9. Open the command line and enter:
+9. Open the command line and enter.
+This will build all the projects under this directory.
 `dotnet build`
+10. Go to WalletWasabi\WalletWasabi.Backend folder.
 `dotnet run --no-build`
-10. Now the Backend is generating the filters and it is running.
+11. Now the Backend is generating the filters and it is running.
 (You can quit with CTRL-C any time)

 ## Setup Wasabi Client